oliver006/rethinkdb_exporter/README.md

-db.table-stats     | Get stats for all tables. clustername        | Name of the cluster, if set it's added as a label to the metrics. namespace          | Namespace for the metrics, defaults to "rethinkdb". web.listen-address | Address to listen on for web interface and telemetry. web.telemetry-path | Path under which to expose metrics.
+db.table-stats     | Get stats for all tables. clustername        | Name of the cluster, if set it's added as a label to the metrics. namespace          | Namespace for the metrics, defaults to "rethinkdb". web.listen-address | Address to listen on for web interface and telemetry, default `:9123` web.telemetry-path | Path under which to expose metrics.